How to Choose the Right Thickness (Mil) for Your Garage Floor Coating?

 30+ mils for industrial-strength polyurea or polyaspartic systems

-6 Tips to choose the right Thickness for Your Garage Floor Coating
+6 Tips to Choose the Right Thickness for Your Garage Floor Coating

 1. Evaluate How You Use Your Garage